open-rmf/crossflow/handbook/src/collect.md

 # Collect

+> [!WARNING]
+> At the time of this writing, the collect operation is not yet available for JSON
+> diagrams.
+This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).

 Recall from the [parallelism](./parallelism.md) chapter that there are two ways to have parallel activity within a workflow: [branching](./parallelism.md#clone) and [spreading](./parallelism.md#spread).
 [Join](./join.md) and [listen](./listen.md)